 The Company determines if an arrangement is or contains a lease at inception.
 Operating leases are recorded on the consolidated balance sheets with right-of-use assets representing the right to use the underlying asset and lease liabilities representing the obligation to make lease payments.
 Right-of-use assets ("ROU") and lease liabilities are recognized at lease commencement primarily based on the present value of lease payments over the lease term, and as necessary, at modification.
 The operating lease ROU assets also include any initial direct costs, lease payments made prior to lease commencement, and lease incentives received.
 Variable lease payments are expensed as incurred and are not included within the ROU asset and lease liability calculation.
-Variable lease terms are the non-cancelable period including any rent-free periods provided by the lessor and may include options to extend or terminate the lease when it is reasonably certain that it will exercise that option.
+Variable lease payments primarily include reimbursements of costs incurred by lessors for common area maintenance and utilities.
+The Company's lease terms are the non-cancelable period including any rent-free periods provided by the lessor and may include options to extend or terminate the lease when it is reasonably certain that it will exercise that option.
 At lease inception, and in subsequent periods as necessary, the Company estimates the lease term based on its assessment of extension and termination options that are reasonably certain to be exercised.
 Lease costs for lease payments are recognized on a straight-line basis over the lease term.
 As the rate implicit on the Company's leases is not readily determinable, the Company uses its secured incremental borrowing rate to determine the present value of lease payments.
 The incremental borrowing rate is the rate of interest that the Company would have to pay to borrow an amount equal to the lease payments on a collateralized basis over a similar term and in a similar economic environment.
 As of December 31, 2020 and 2019, the Company did not have any material finance leases.